jakobhuerner/jakobhuerner.github.io/_posts/2021-05-15-spring_blossoms.md

 layout: post
 title: Spring blossoms
 categories: [Photos]
-excerpt: Beauty of spring sometimes lies in the details
+excerpt: Beauty of spring sometimes is in the details
 ---

-Beauty of spring sometimes lies in the details.
+Beauty of spring sometimes is in the details.

 Some pictures of a photo walk in Lunz am See.